An Overview and Experimental Study of Learning-based Optimization Algorithms for Vehicle Routing Problem: Background of the VRP

-The application of LBO to solve the VRP is becoming popular in recent years and significant achievements have been reported.
-Although impressive research progress has been made and promising prospects can be anticipated, a comprehensive survey on the related work is lacking.
-Besides, according to the existing literatures, there is a lack of unified and standardized test on same benchmark sets, and in-depth analyses of different LBO models in solving the VRP.
-Therefore, contributions of our paper are mainly on the following aspects: \begin{itemize}

-\item In this paper we summarize and analyze related studies of using LBO for the VRP.
-We hope to present a taxonomic classification of these works and fill the gap in the research field of the VRP.

-\item We design three-part experiments to prove time efficiency, generalization ability and optimality of the representative LBO models respectively.
-Our evaluation is more comprehensive because our testing instances sampled from both same distribution of training data and well-known benchmarks.

-\item We found that greedy search and sampled search of end-to-end approaches are appliable in simulation data and real data respectively.
-What's more, heuristic search can accelerate the convergence of LBO model and more heuristic operators can improve sampled efficiency of RL.
-We think these concludes can provide new ideas for the research of scholars in related fields. \end{itemize}

-The paper is structured as follows.
-In Section~\ref{sec2}, we introduce several traditional optimization methods of the VRP.
-In Section~\ref{sec3}, we classify referred literatures to the step-by-step approaches and end-to-end approaches and review them respectively.
-We also make a summative analysis of referred literatures in Section~\ref{sec4}.
-In the Section~\ref{sec5}, the experimental comparisons among different algorithms are carried out, and the last section presents some conclusions and identifies future directions.

-\section{Traditional Optimization Algorithms \\for the VRP}
+\subsection{Traditional Optimization Algorithms for the VRP}

-Traditional optimization algorithms to solve the VRP can be divided into exact algorithms and heuristic algorithms.
-Heuristic algorithms include traditional heuristic algorithms and meta-heuristic algorithms.
-These algorithms have been successfully used to solve the VRP and its variants \cite{ref59}.
+Traditional optimization algorithms for solving the VRP include exact algorithms and heuristic algorithms.
+Fisher \cite{ref25} divided the development of traditional algorithms applied to the VRP into three stages.
+From 1959 to 1970 is the first stage, and simple heuristic algorithms were mainly used in this stage, such as the local heuristic and greedy algorithms; the second stage is from 1970 to 1980, and this stage primarily applied exact algorithms; after 1980 is the third stage and meta-heuristic algorithms began to be applied to VRPs.
+These traditional algorithms have been successfully used to solve different VRP variants\cite{refcaceres}.